beele/JambiLight/README.md

 Uses the following libraries:
 ---------------------------------
 - Guava (more information here => http://code.google.com/p/guava-libraries/)
+- ControlsFX (more information here => http://fxexperience.com/controlsfx/)
 - JSSC (more information here => https://code.google.com/p/java-simple-serial-connector/wiki/jSSC_examples)
 - RXTX (more information here => http://rxtx.qbang.org/wiki/index.php/Main_Page)

-I have included a lib folder in the git project.
-Link all the jars in this folder when setting up the project in your IDE.
+The lib folder incluced in the java source code only contains the dependencies not found on a maven repository.
+The build scripts will place those libraries as dependencies in your local m2 storage!

 JSSC:
 No special steps have to be taken to get the JSSC serial communication working.